Recommendations

 Ronald Moody: Sculpting Life

 A founding member of the Caribbean Artists Movement and a leading Modernist sculptor, Ronald Moody's significant contribution to 20th-century art has been historically overlooked, until now.
 Don't miss this major exhibition examining the artist's career through 50 works that play with materials, from wood to concrete.
-Once you're done, check out their two other exhibitions: Igshaan Adams and Sylvia Snowden: Painting Humanity.
+Once you're done, check out some of the Hepworth's other exhibitions: Igshaan Adams and Sylvia Snowden: Painting Humanity.

 Frank Raffles Soviet Women © Franki Raffles Estate, all rights reserved.